 Jeff Livingston is an associate professor of economics.
 Jeff’s publications are primarily in the areas of behavioral and experimental economics, online markets and field experiments.
 Jeff currently teaches an elective in the doctoral program on behavioral/experimental research.

-Michael Quinn is a professor of economics and the Director of the Doctoral Program.
-He also teaches the Microeconomics comprehensive course for the PhD program and is a member of dissertation committees.
+Michael Quinn is a professor of economics.
+He teaches the Microeconomics comprehensive course for the PhD program and is a member of dissertation committees.
 His research is focused primarily on international and development economics.
 Some of Michael’s research topics include immigration, foreign direct investment and international trade.

 Ethics and Philosophy

-Robert E. Frederick is a professor of philosophy and chair of the Philosophy Department.
-He is also Research Scholar at the Center for Business Ethics at Bentley, editor of the journal Business and Society Review, and immediate past chair of the Bentley College Faculty Senate.
-He co-teaches the Ethics & Corporate Social Responsibility course.
+Robert E. Frederick is a professor of philosophy.
+He is also Research Scholar at the W. Michael Hoffman Center for Business Ethics at Bentley University, editor of the journal Business and Society Review, and a past chair of the Bentley Faculty Senate.
+He co-teaches the Ethics and Corporate Responsibility course.